Last updated: 7/31/18, 7/8/18, 2/1/18

 Should a hobbyist consider chasing and repoussé?

 “I’m just a hobbyist when it comes to making jewelry but I’m considering trying out chasing, but I’m a little overwhelmed.
 Is it a method you’d recommend for a hobbyist like myself or something best left to someone who has more tools and set-up like your studio?
 I have a set of 1/8” chasing tools, basic things like a liner, curved liner, round, oval, etc. but that’s it for tools, no dapping punches even.
 I bought a pitch bowl and pitch, but I only have one.
 I don’t know that I’d be able to make any tools myself since all I have is a little butane torch and one of those propane torches you use for camping or something like that, not a proper propane setup or acetylene.
-I don’t have a whole lot of money to spend on tools or anything so I’d like to know if it’s possible to chase and repoussé with just what I’ve got since I’ve spend more money on tools and such than I should in the first place.”
+I don’t have a whole lot of money to spend on tools or anything so I’d like to know if it’s possible to chase and repoussé with just what I’ve got since I’ve spent more money on tools and such that I should in the first place.”

 Hi Katy, there is no reason you can’t be chasing and repousse-ing all day long.
 You have plenty of tools to start with.
 First, use what you have and when you find that your tools aren’t letting you fulfill your vision, THEN purchase what you need.
 Many people, myself included, buy too many tools and then sit and stare at them.
 I’ve bought tools that I didn’t even know what they were for.
 So, buy what you need, when you need it!